MarioPereira/laravel-multiple-logs/README.md

 This supports all of the same methods the native `Log` facade does.

 The matching `authLogger()` helper method also supports them as instance methods.

+### DebugLog

+This writes to a file called `debug.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `debugLogger()` helper method also supports them as instance methods.

+### EasypayLog

+This writes to a file called `easypay.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `easypayLogger()` helper method also supports them as instance methods.

+### IfthenLog

+This writes to a file called `ifthen.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `ifthenLogger()` helper method also supports them as instance methods.

+### PaymentsLog

+This writes to a file called `payments.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `paymentsLogger()` helper method also supports them as instance methods.

+### PaypalLog

+This writes to a file called `paypal.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `paypalLogger()` helper method also supports them as instance methods.

+### StripeLog

+This writes to a file called `stripe.log` in your `storage/logs` directory.

+This supports all of the same methods the native `Log` facade does.

+The matching `stripeLogger()` helper method also supports them as instance methods.

 ## Usage Examples